Analysts' Top S&P 500 Stocks to Buy Now

 Profit and prosper with the best of expert advice - straight to your e-mail.

-Indeed, as we'll see below, four of Wall Street's top-rated stocks to buy hail from the Magnificent 7.
+As we'll see below, four of Wall Street's top-rated stocks to buy hail from the Magnificent 7.

-What's less commonly understood is that Strong Buy recommendations, while not nearly as rare as Sell calls, are in somewhat short supply too.
+What's less commonly understood is that Strong Buy recommendations, while not nearly as rare as Sell calls, are in somewhat short supply, too.

 If you run a screen of the S&P 500 using data from S&P Global Market Intelligence, you'll see that analysts assign a consensus recommendation of Sell to a total of one stock.